roehampton/module-content/computer-systems/week-02/lab/README.md

 ## Work Environment

-When you start Logic Friday, a blank canvas screen is provided for defining circuits.
+When you start Log.ly, a blank canvas screen is provided for defining circuits.

 ![Log.ly starting window](logic-friday-start.png)